 Upon arrival, you’ll walk toward immigration and customs as per usual.
 However, you’ll usually see a row of kiosks for Global Entry.
 There, you’ll answer the questions (only relevant if you have anything to declare) and you’ll place your passport on the screen.
 You’ll also be asked to provide your fingerprints as well.

-From there, the kiosk will take a picture of (typically of you looking down at the screen since it doesn’t tell you were to look) and a long receipt with a grainy image of you photo will print out.
+From there, the kiosk will take a picture of (typically of you looking down at the screen since it doesn’t tell you where to look) and a long receipt with a grainy image of you photo will print out.
 From there just go straight to the Global Entry exit where you take your receipt and hand it to the officer.
 Some airports will just have you place the receipt in the basket as you leave and you won’t even be stopped.
 Other airports will check the receipt to your passport.
 Either way, you should be through in minutes.

 Remember that you can use your passport for Global Entry at airports but you MUST use your Global Entry card at land crossings.
 Your passport will obviously suffice to cross the border but you won’t be able to use the special dedicated lanes for Global Entry holders without the card at land crossings.